 Chris Elliott’s comedic schtick is not for everybody.
 Having first launched his career as a writer and performer on David Letterman’s old late night show in the 80’s as an absurdist figure who would do bits playing odd characters with names like “The Panicky Guy” and “The Guy Under The Seats,” usually ineffectual characters who had distinctly odd problems and traits, Elliott started off weird and just kept going from there.

-Another example of Elliott’s weird take on comedy: for his comedy special on Cinemax in 1986, Elliott staged FDR: A One Man Show, where he played the 32nd president despite neither looking or sounding like the statesman, stating obviously false and bizarre facts about FDR’s life and the history of the country, and ending the special by smashing fruit on stage a la Gallagher.
+Another example of Elliott’s weird take on comedy: for his comedy special on Cinemax in 1986, Elliott staged FDR: A One Man Show, where he played the 32nd president despite neither looking or making any effort to sound like the honored statesman, stating obviously false and bizarre facts about FDR’s life and the history of the country, and ending the special by smashing fruit on stage a la Gallagher.
 So if that sounds funny to you, then Elliott’s comedy might be right up your alley.

 Mostly handing him tasks that are meant to kill him, including floating him behind the ship for a week without food or water on a separate floating platform–where he spots a shark-man and hallucinates after drinking seawater–they are stunned to find Nathaniel alive and begrudgingly let him back on the ship.
 Maybe his time on the raft affected his brain because he returns to the ship with much more enthusiasm about his task as a cabin boy and tries to endear himself to the crew.